Here are some of the top options for best business phone system:

 Second, monthly costs with VoIP are more affordable.
 Businesses who use VoIP save approximately 60% on their monthly phone bills compared to landline users – since VoIP packages usually start at around $20 per user (and go up, depending on the amount of digital add-on features).
 Compare a monthly phone bill for a small business that uses 5 lines.
 If the company went with a traditional landline system, they would average around $435 per month (after they’ve paid for installation).
 The same company would pay around $150 per month (at $30 per user).

 What are the Top Features in Business Phone Systems Today?

 Since businesses are now reaping the benefits of advanced technology to boost productivity and communicate faster, there are many telecom features you should be considering.
 Not to mention, you can add many for pennies on the dollar!
 There’s no reason to still be using outdated technology for your communication needs!

 Here are the top features to consider when trying to find the best phone system for your business:

 Since companies have been implementing more communication channels than ever before, it only makes sense to streamline all messaging into one place.
-VoIP systems allow you to save time with a unified messaging tool, where you can access voice messages, fax, text messages, emails, and more in one mailbox.
+VoIP systems allow you to save time with a unified communication system, where you can access voice messages, fax, text messages, emails, and more in one mailbox.

 Mobility & Call Forwarding